SeaDve/Kooha/README.md

 ## Description
-A simple screen recorder for GNOME Wayland
+A simple screen recorder for GNOME Wayland built with GTK and PyGObject.

 ## What is not yet working